AmanSharma0710/style-transfer/README.md

 The deep network used as a feature extractor is [SqueezeNet](https://arxiv.org/abs/1602.07360), a small model that has been trained on ImageNet.
 Any network can be used, but SqueezeNet was chosen here for its small size and efficiency.

+The implementation is done in Pytorch and the notebook was run in a colab notebook.

 Image produced by this method:

 ![caption](example_styletransfer.png)